 DIMENSIONS: 13 × 16 × 7 in

-The story of the how the west was “won” in some aspects can be described as a tale of sorrow and loss.
+The story of the how the west was “won”, in some respects, can be described as a tale of sorrow and loss.
 It was a loss of ancient cultures, human souls, and large wildlife populations.
-In an effort to bring Native tribes under United States control, and to meet market demands, for buffalo hides and tongues, frontiersmen were encouraged to kill off the bison herds as quickly as possible, leaving the moldering carcasses wasting on the plains.
+In an effort to bring Native tribes under United States control, and to meet market demands for buffalo hides and tongues, frontiersmen were encouraged to kill off the bison herds as quickly as possible leaving the moldering carcasses wasting on the plains.
 The bison were the unsuspecting victims in this political battle.

 “Backfire” depicts a 19th-century buffalo hunter taking aim at an American bison.
 His rifle backfires creating a loud boom which “triggers” the rest of the herd to stampede.
 Not knowing where the blast came from, the herd runs in the direction of the hunter, while the hunter ducks for cover behind a short bank of earth.
-In the chaos of the stampede, the hoof of a large bull comes down with the weight of his 3/4 ton frame and cracks the stock of the rifle.
-If the hunter survives the ordeal he is left stranded without no way to fend for himself.
+In the chaos of the stampede, the hoof of a large bull comes down with the weight of his ¾-ton frame and cracks the stock of the rifle.
+If the hunter survives the ordeal, he is left stranded with no way to fend for himself.